 - Summers off at the end of the first and second year

 - Evidence-based curriculum with a strong focus on science

 Chiropractic students have the opportunity to earn a concurrent masters degree in:

 To graduate future chiropractic physicians capable of providing excellent evidence-influenced, patient-centered, and coordinated health care.

-To educate chiropractic students to be successful providers of highly-competent, patient-centered care by utilizing best practice educational methodologies, engaging in relevant scholarly activities, and providing effective service to our University, College, and local communities.
+To educate chiropractic students to be successful providers of highly-competent, patient-centered care by utilizing best practice educational methodologies, engaging in relevant scholarly activities, and providing effective service to our University, School, and local communities.

 - Diversity & Respect

 The UBSC model of health care emphasizes the following